You will need a piece of squared paper for this activity. If you have none you can get a sheet here

 You might be able to see some patterns in these numbers.

 Now, do the same thing with the multiples of three.
-Remember, just write the units digits, this time directly underneath the line of the two times table, like this:
+Remember, just write the ones digits, this time directly underneath the line of the two times table, like this:

 Continue by writing in the four and five times tables in the same way.
-Again, just using the units digits.
+Again, just using the ones digits.